AndrewNyrivera/Omnifood/README.md

 # Omnifood
 https://onthegocode.github.io/Omnifood/

-This is a fictional website for a restaurants company called OmniFood!
+This is a fictional website for a fictitious restaurants company called OmniFood!